smart-on-fhir/cumulus-library/docs/study-configuration.md

 # Using this same name again inside a double bracket causes a new item to be added
 # to the end of the define_population list.
 [[stages.define_population]]
-description = 'Select patients by characteristics' type= 'build:serial' files = [
+label = 'Select patients by characteristics' type= 'build:serial' files = [
   'select_patients.sql',
 ]
 [[stages.select_cohorts]]
-description = 'Define cohorts' files = [
+label = 'Define cohorts'
+files = [
   'cohort_submanifest.toml'
 ]
 type = "submanifest"
 [[stages.count_cohorts]]
-description = 'Define cohorts' files = [
+label = 'Define cohorts'
+files = [
   'cohort_by_age.py',
   'cohort_by_gender.py'